frescobaldi/quickly/docs/source/quicklydom.rst

 --------------------

 Note that, when modifying a DOM document, you must take care that you produce a valid LilyPond document.
-The ``quickly.dom`` module doesn't enfore validity.
+The ``quickly.dom`` module doesn't enforce validity.
 Maybe in the future element types could provide some type hints or checks as per the child elements they allow, and in what particular order.